MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-desktop.md

 ms.localizationpriority: medium
 ---

-# Device Portal for Windows Desktop
+# Windows Device Portal for Windows Desktop

-Windows Device Portal is a debugging tool that lets you view diagnostic information and interact with your desktop PC over HTTP from a web browser.
+Windows Device Portal (WDP) is a debugging tool that lets you view diagnostic information and interact with your desktop PC over HTTP from a web browser.
 To debug other devices, see [Windows Device Portal overview](device-portal.md).

-You can use Device Portal to do the following:
+You can use the WDP for the following:

 - See and manipulate a list of running processes
 - Install, delete, launch, and terminate apps
 - Change Wi-Fi profiles, view signal strength, and see ipconfig